 2. Netflix (NFLX)

 Netflix began as a simple DVD-by-mail company but has since transformed itself into an entertainment powerhouse that distributes and creates content, licenses its content for toys and merchandise and might even dip its toe into theme park rides.
-With an affordable, readily available streaming service, Netflix has the potential to reach nearly every house in the U.S. Your gift recipients have no doubt heard of the company, and they have likely used its services as well.
+The arrival of the pandemic kept people indoors, kept boredom levels high, and kept streaming media, well, streaming.
+In fact, it’s very likely that your gift recipients are binge-watching Netflix right now.

 Why Netflix Is a Great Gift

-Although the domestic growth of Netflix has been phenomenal — propelling the stock to an astounding gain of more than 7,000 percent over the past decade — its true potential lies in international growth.
+Although the domestic growth of Netflix has been phenomenal — propelling the stock to an astounding gain of more than 7,000% over the past decade — its true potential lies in international growth.
 If one potential best-case scenario plays out, Netflix could multiply its revenue by 10 times over the next decade, which could be enough to triple the value of the stock.
-The company is firing on all cylinders, cranking out critically acclaimed in-house productions and striking deals with companies like Baidu to enter China.
+Like Amazon, the pandemic has been kind to Netflix’s bottom line.
+Although its new subscriber gains slowed a bit in October, Netflix added an astonishing 10 million subscribers in the second quarter of 2020 alone.

 3. Disney (DIS)